-I first wrote about becoming an EVangelist in my 2016 blog post Become an Electric Vehicle EVangelist!
-Part 1.
+I first wrote about becoming an EVangelist in my 2016 blog post Electric vehicle EVangelists, spread the word!.
 Since then, in just a few short years, we have gone from focusing primarily on passenger electric vehicles (EVs) to comprehensive transportation electrification (TE).
 During this time, utility EV programs and transportation electrification plans have scaled from mainly targeting single-family homes to programs that cater to residential, low-income, multifamily, and commercial customers.
 And it’s not just about incentives for electric vehicle supply equipment (EVSE)—we are now seeing incentives for vehicles, commercial EV rates, smart charging pilots, and programs that are helping make properties “EV ready” or “Charge ready”.

 To put this into perspective, just three years ago we were tracking 48 programs that mainly consisted of EV time-of-use (TOU rates) and residential rebates for EVSE.
 Now, as we highlight in our recent report EV pilots and programs (available to members of the E Source Distributed Energy Resource Strategy Service), this has ramped up to 140 programs!
 (Figure 1)

 Utility EV programs continue to diversify

 What’s most exciting is the diversity of utility EV programs in the market.
 As the transportation sector continues to be the largest contributor to greenhouse gas emissions, we can make the largest impact by pursuing widespread transportation electrification.
 During our recent web conference Designing incentives and technology roadmaps for beneficial electrification (available to E Source utility members), my colleague Bryan Jungers offered some advice: